Programming-Systems-Lab/dyclink/README.md

 For testing if your system set-up is successful, you can use the command to drive a simple test case of DyCLINK:
 ./scripts/test\_run.sh

 This script will execute two simple methods (which are a code relative) and conduct Step 2 and Step 3 sequentially.
-The results can be seen under the "results" directory.
+DyCLINK will ask if you want to store the information of detected code relatives in the database.
+Type "true", if you want to test your database.
+The URL and user name of your database can be specified in the configuration file.
+The results can also be seen in a csv file under the "results" directory.

 Questions, concerns, comments
 ----